wpilibsuite/frc-docs/source/commandbased/commandbased.md

 }
 ```

-However, as with many of the other command classes in the command-based library, users may want to save code by defining a PIDCommand inline (TODO: link):
+However, as with many of the other command classes in the command-based library, users may want to save code by defining a PIDCommand [inline](#inline-command-definitions):

 ```java
 new PIDCommand(new PIDController(0, 0, 0), //Creates a PIDController with all gains set to 0